Răzvan Raț: International career

 On 8 February 2002, Raț was called up to the Romania national team for the first time.
 Five days later, he made the starting lineup in his full debut in a Friendly against reigning world and European champions France.
 Raț played his first official match on 12 October, in a Euro 2004 qualifier match against Norway, playing as a left midfielder.
 Following the rise of Cristian Chivu in becoming first-choice in central defence, Raț became the first-choice left back for Romania.
 On 28 April 2004, Raț scored his first goal for the national squad in a 5–1 win against Germany in the worst away defeat for Germany in the past 65 years.
 On 31 May 2014, Raț scored only his second goal for Romania, but it was the winning goal in a 1–0 victory against Albania in a match played in Yverdon-les-Bains, Switzerland.
 In 2008, Raț made the squad for the UEFA Euro 2008 tournament.
 He helped Romania to a 0–0 draw against previous FIFA World Cup finalists France and a 1–1 draw against world champions Italy in the so-called "group of death".
 Romania, however, were eliminated after a 2–0 loss to the Netherlands.

-He is a bronze medalist Cyprus International Football Tournament 2011.
 Raț earned his 100th cap for Romania on 14 October 2014 in a 2–0 victory away to Finland in UEFA Euro 2016 qualifying.